djeada/Linux-Notes/notes/enviroment_modules.md

 sudo zypper install environment-modules
 ```

-#### Installing from Source
+#### Installing Environment Modules from Source

-If a package is not available for your distribution or you need a specific version, you can install Environment Modules from source:
+If the Environment Modules package is not available through your operating system’s package manager, or if you require a specific version, you can install it directly from the source.
+This approach provides greater flexibility, particularly if you want to install a newer or custom version.

 I. **Download the Latest Version:**

+First, download the source code from the official Environment Modules repository on SourceForge.
+The following example uses `wget` to fetch version 4.7.1, but be sure to replace the URL with the latest version if needed:

 ```bash
 wget https://sourceforge.net/projects/modules/files/Modules/modules-4.7.1/modules-4.7.1.tar.gz